-Date reviewed 01.Dec.2020 Reviewer decision Accepted and closed Rejected Accepted, but 100% resolved Corrective Action - this strategy appears to be limited to the specific part number that was cited by the auditor in his original finding.
+() Date reviewed 01.Dec.2020 2 Reviewer decision iewer decision Accepted and closed Rejected Accepted, but 100% resolved 2 Reviewer comments Corrective Action - this strategy appears to be limited to the specific part number that was cited by the auditor in his original finding.
 By the client's admission this issue was caused by a modification to an inspection step that was necessitated by a customer complaint.
 There is no indication that any systemic measure has been taken to prevent a similar incident from occurring in the future.
 Further evidence will no doubt also be needed for any modified corrective action.
 Reviewer name Joseph W. Krolikowski